AdobeDocs/platform-learn.en/help/data-collection/web-sdk/overview.md

 ---
 title: Introduction to Adobe Experience Platform Web SDK and Edge Network
-description: This video gives an overview of Adobe Experience Platform Web SDK and Edge Network.
-Experience Platform Web SDK is a client-side JavaScript library that allows customers to use one JavaScript library, one beacon type, one data stream, one and server-side destination to send data to all Adobe applications and to third-party destinations.
+description: Learn how Adobe Experience Platform Web SDK and Edge Network allows customers to use one JavaScript library, one beacon, one datastream, one and server-side destination to send data to all Adobe applications and to third-party destinations.
 landing-page-description: Get an overview of Web SDK and Edge Network.
 kt: 5205
 thumbnail: 34141.jpg